dnogaj/__TFR__/README.md

 21.04 - colission detection <br />
 22.04 - prototype of the menu <br />
 06.05 - refractor the code and add finish line functionality <br />
-16.05 - fixing and correction small bugs
+15.05 - fixing and correction small bugs
+16.05 - finishing project